cfarkas/annotate_my_genomes/README.md

 ### For documentation and detailed examples, please visit our wiki page : https://github.com/cfarkas/annotate_my_genomes.wiki.git

 # Pipeline Outline
   annotate_my_genomes is a pipeline that aim to annotate transfrags obtained by genome-guided transcriptome assembly strategies (StringTie) coming from long read RNA-Seq alignments in vertebrate genomes (i.e. PacBio technology).
-Transcripts are classified by its coding potential, probable gene function and identified as novel or reconciliated with the current reference annotation from refSeq/NCBI.
+Transcripts are classified by its coding potential, probable gene function and identified as novel or reconciliated with the current reference annotation from refSeq/NCBI, without loosing novel isoforms and exon information.
 Also, coding sequences in nucleotides and correspondent proteins can be inferred.

 This pipeline requieres to run: